Cardinals take over first place with 13-4 romp over Reds

 Cardinals: OF José Martinez decided against receiving a cortisone shot in his right shoulder and hopes to resume baseball activities this weekend.

-Reds: 3B Eugenio Suaréz left the game in the top of the sixth with a hand injury. .
-1B Joey Votto missed his second straight start with lower back tightness .
+Reds: 3B Eugenio Suaréz left the game in the top of the sixth with a sprained left thumb.
+X-rays were negative.
+1B Joey Votto missed his second straight start with lower back tightness.
 OF Jesse Winker was experiencing upper back tightness.

 UP NEXT